 We had just finished our meals and Arnold had gone to the counter to get a coffee.
 I recall feeling restless, and I decided to leave the table for a moment to get some air and take a walk.
 My motives were as innocent as that.
 I hadn't gone further than a few meters when Arnold, out of nowhere, appeared in my face.
 He was angry with me – much angrier than he should have been under the circumstances.
 “You can’t just leave and take a walk without telling me,” he said, with a hard look in his eye.
 “Never do that again.”

 Suddenly, everything became clear.
 Arnold wasn’t just my "translator;" he was also my minder.
 It was his job to watch me, assess me, and report back on what I did and what I said.
 Many years later, I found documents on the internet that indicated that Arnold -- or "ARNO" (his code name) -- indeed worked for the Czechoslovak State Security Service (StB).
-(Read more about what a fascinating character Arnold turned out to be here.)
+(Read more about Arnold's true identity here.)
 Even today, three decades later, something of that odd and spooky encounter lingers as I walk along the square’s wide sidewalks.

 For the “day” part of my exploration, I was accompanied by Petr Kučera, a Prague-based urbanist and architectural historian involved in preservation projects around the city.
 It’s fitting, perhaps, that one of our first stops is a return to the Palác Koruna, one of the square’s iconic buildings, from 1914, and one that still recalls something of its early-20th-century splendor.